bpleines/compute-video-demo-ansible/README.md

 export ANSIBLE_HOST_KEY_CHECKING=False
 ```

-These are now taken care by setting their appropriate equivalents in ansible.cfg
+These are now handled by setting their appropriate ansible.cfg equivalents
 ```
 [defaults]
 inventory=hosts